briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

 limited to, any board, department, division, commission, bureau, society, council, institution, state college or university, community college district, technical college district, or state community college.
-"Agency" does not include the General Assembly, the Controlling Board, the Adjutant General’s Department, or any court.
+"Agency" does not include the General Assembly, the Controlling Board, the Adjutant General's Department, or any court.

 27. _(aa)_ "Recreational vehicle" means a vehicle which is: